delcroip/dolibarr_project_timesheet/README.md

 - handle the right for cust /  supplier / other approval
 - add automatic reminder for the approval
 - add feature in Project to foresee workload per user, task and "week"
-- send email over TS rejection
 - reminder when TS is not filled in ( email and home page)
 - show the Quantity in the step 2 of invoicing (js)
 - maintain the ajax behavior
 - my timesheet page to see the status of the TS
 - better ajax error when adding fav
+- add total to the otherAP
+- TS submission per month